realtimeradio/rcf_design/docs/30-Requirements.md

 <!--
 \subsubsection{Doppler Tracking}

-The maximum doppler correction due to the orbit of the Earth is approximately 30 km/s, which is a shift of 200 kHz at 2 GHz.
+The maximum Doppler correction due to the orbit of the Earth is approximately 30 km/s, which is a shift of 200 kHz at 2 GHz.
 This velocity also represents a differential shift of 0.1 kHz over 1 MHz of bandwidth.

 Assuming that the DSA RCF implements a two-stage filterbank, the consequence of the shift at 2 GHz is that the edge 200 kHz (at the high-frequency end of the band) of each first-stage frequency channel is unusable.